AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Related Works

+Liu et al. \cite{9705128} introduces an instance neighborhood-preserving loss and a label priority-preserving loss to maintain the relative relationships of model responses within a set of instances and the relative relationships of model outputs with respect to an instance, contrasting with traditional knowledge distillation methods that retain absolute responses of isolated instances.

-Penalization method is a common way to overcome catastrophic forgetting by penalizing change of learned knowledge.
-For some soft penalization methods, change in important parameters or descent of gradient is controlled and reduced with penalizations if it causes a performance downgrade on prior tasks to suppress the forgetting of learned knowledge.
-For instance, inspired by Bayesian Learning, in elastic weight consolidation (EWC) \cite{kirkpatrick2017overcoming} the change of important parameters is preserved in terms of the Fisher information matrix.
-P\&C \cite{schwarz2018progress} compress learned knowledge and distill it into knowledge base, and preserve knowledge with EWC, while using active column to progress new data.
-Using a Bayesian NN, CBLN \cite{li2020continual} preserves distinctive parameters for different datasets for retaining performance.
+P\&C \cite{schwarz2018progress} compress learned knowledge and distil it into the knowledge base, and preserve knowledge with EWC while using the active column to progress new data.
+Using a Bayesian neural network, CBLN \cite{li2020continual} preserves distinctive parameters for different datasets for retaining performance.
 Similarly, \cite{park2020convolutional} introduced developmental memory (DM) into a CNN, continually growing sub-memory networks to preserve important features of learned tasks while allowing faster learning.
 Each sub-memory can store task-specific knowledge by using a memory loss function and preserve it during continual adaptations.
 HAT \cite{serra2018overcoming} learns an attention mask over important parameters.
 By aligning local representations, P-TNCN \cite{ororbia2020continual} replaces the back-propagation method that descent steepest, punishing parameter updates to a more generalized result, therefore mitigating catastrophic forgetting.

-To balance between knowledge transfer and catastrophic forgetting, CLAW \cite{adel2019continual} adaptively identify which parts of the network to share in a data driven way, and use trainable mask to flexible decide the shared part to adapt or task-specific part to preserve.

-Similar to our method, SpaceNet \cite{sokar2021spacenet} also uses parameter freezing with dynamic sparse training to alleviate forgetting in a fixed network without requiring task label.
-However, they share un-important parameters to be changed by new tasks, which cannot overcome catastrophic forgetting with significant distribution shift.
-Second, compared with our method, their dynamic sparse training is not data-driven, and coarser grained, which cannot well adapt to the datasets.

-The above methods can make trade-off between knowledge transfer and catastrophic forgetting, but they are often inadequate when facing strong distribution shifts by sharing learned parameters to be changed and adapted to new data.
-As the experiments of \cite{sarwar2019incremental} shows, relearning the parameters will perform worse than learning without any network sharing.